Janspiry/distributed-pytorch-template/README.md

 #### Debug mode

-Sometime we hope debugging the process quickly to to ensure the whole project works, so debug mode is necessary.
+Sometimes we hope to debug the process quickly to ensure the whole project works, so debug mode is necessary.

 This mode will reduce the dataset size and speed up the training process.
-You just need to run the file with `-d` option and edit the `debug` dict in configure file.
+You just need to run the file with -d option and edit the debug dict in configure file.

 ```python
 python run.py -d